Best PS5 Black Friday deals we've seen so far in 2023 UK sales | Radio Times

 PS5 DualSense wireless controller

-What's the deal: The PS5 wireless controllers have now been reduced to just £44.99 PlayStation and for pre-owned models at at GAME.
-That's a 25% saving on a highly intuitive controllers still in good working condition.
+What's the deal: The PS5 wireless controllers have now been reduced to just £39.99 at Currys and £44.99 for pre-owned models at at GAME.
+That's a 25 per cent saving on a highly intuitive controllers still in good working condition.

-There are also a few small savings going at Box.co.uk, for instance the controller in Starlight Blue is now available for £1 less.
-It's not much but, hey, every little helps.
+There are also a few small savings going at Box.co.uk, for instance the controller in Starlight Blue is now available for £20 less.

 Why we chose it: Even a small saving could help ease the burden on your gaming budget and improve your PS5 setup for less.